Scientific Name

 How to Grow and Care

 You can easily grow Milkweeds to attract the Monarch and other flying creatures to your garden.
-Plant seeds of the Milkweed Plant indoors or direct sow outside after danger of frost has passed and soil has warmed.
-If the appearance of the plant is too weedy for your taste, grow Milkweeds in a hidden but sunny corner or at the back of a border.
+Plant seeds of the Milkweed Plant indoors or direct sow outside after the danger of frost has passed and the soil has warmed.
+If the plant's appearance is too weedy for your taste, grow Milkweeds in a hidden but sunny corner or at the back of a border.

 Links